 - Tourette syndrome (in rare cases)

-DBS is considered to safe and effective when performed in properly selected patients.
+DBS is considered safe and effective when done in the right people.

 - Allergic reaction to the DBS parts